 The growing popularity of mobile travel technology has resulted in smartphones and other mobile devices being specifically designed to accommodate globe trotters.
 The Sony Xperia Z3 also is waterproof and rugged enough for outdoor adventures.
 Additionally, it has a high-performance camera for documenting all of your experiences.
 With all of these features, you can cut down on the number of devices and accessories you have to bring.

 Mobile Edge offers an array of Smartphone accessories the keep your device charged while on the go.
 Click on the link for a complete listing of all Mobile Edge Smartphone accessories.

 With a smartphone or tablet, you have almost everything you need in one place.
 You can access entertainment for long flights, such as books, songs, movies and news.
 You can check into your flight or hotel or even store electronic versions of travel documents, like your boarding pass, itinerary or hotel reservation.
 Depending on where you are, your phone can even act as your GPS navigation or give you traffic updates for your location.

 Photos and Sharing

 And, of course, a major part of traveling requires making memories and taking photos.
-While your childhood may have been filled with film cameras, disposables or even Polaroids, the constant connectivity of mobile allows you to click and share your trips in real time.
-According to a infographic by My Destination, 45 percent of people use their mobile devices while traveling.
-Facebook, Instagram, Twitter and all other social networking tools play a major role in how people share their vacations and travel experiences, and they can access them directly from their mobile devices.
+While your childhood may have been filled with film cameras, disposables or even Polaroids, the constant connectivity of mobile allows you to click and share your trips in real-time.
+According to an infographic by My Destination, 45 percent of people use their mobile devices while traveling.
+Facebook, Instagram, Twitter, and all other social networking tools play a major role in how people share their vacations and travel experiences, and they can access them directly from their mobile devices.